 To account for uncertainty related to our radiative transfer calculations, we produce a second estimate of the CRE, where we use the comparison with CERES described in section 2b to exclude CCCM group profiles corresponding to large TOA irradiance errors, as explained below.
-This is referred to as "the constrained dataset" hereafter.
-Using the constrained dataset, a second estimate of the CCRE is calculated for each cloud type.
+This is referred to as "the constrained dataset" hereinafter.
+Using the constrained dataset, a second estimate of the coincident cloud radiative effect (CCRE) is calculated for each cloud type.
 The difference between the CCRE from the full dataset and the constrained dataset is used as an estimate of uncertainty.
-However, we have no direct evidence that the cloud type frequencies are incorrect (or a justifiable alternative estimate of the cloud type frequencies), so we do not use the constrained dataset to calculate the frequency of 325 occurrence of the cloud types.
-Thus $CRE^k$ for each cloud type, k, from the constrained dataset is 326 calculated as the product of the $CCRE^k$ from the constrained dataset and $F^k$ from the full dataset.
-327 In order to exclude CCCM group profiles with large errors, we need to determine error thresholds 328 for both the SW and LW calculations.
-Moreover, we do not want to exclude CCCM group profiles 329 where the difference between the calculated irradiance and CERES measurements may be due 330 to the representativeness differences between CERES and CloudSat-CALIPSO.
-As a result, we 331 determine these thresholds based on the mean spatial variability between CERES measurements.
-332 We first calculate mean absolute differences in the irradiance for adjacent CERES pixels along the 333 CloudSat-CALIPSO flight track.
-The thresholds are set as the 90th percentile of these differences, 334 with independent thresholds for the SW and LW.
-335
+However, we have no direct evidence that the cloud type frequencies are incorrect (or a justifiable alternative estimate of the cloud type frequencies), so we do not use the constrained dataset to calculate the frequency of occurrence of the cloud types.
+Thus CRE^k for each cloud type k from the constrained dataset is calculated as the product of the $CCRE^k$ from the constrained dataset and F^k from the full dataset.

+To exclude CCCM group profiles with large errors, we need to determine error thresholds for both the SW and LW radiation calculations.
+Moreover, we do not want to exclude CCCM group profiles where the difference between the calculated irradiance and CERES measurements may be due to the representativeness differences between CERES and CloudSat-CALIPSO.
+As a result, we determine these thresholds based on the mean spatial variability between CERES measurements.
+We first calculate mean absolute differences in the irradiance for adjacent CERES pixels along the CloudSat-CALIPSO flight track.
+The thresholds are set as the 90th percentile of these differences, with independent thresholds for the SW and LW radiation.

-The resulting error thresholds in SW and LW are 132.6 W m-2 and 28.3 W m-2, respectively.
-The 336 difference between our calculations and the corresponding CERES measurements exceeds one of 337 these thresholds for approximately 32.4 % of CERES footprints during the day and 21.6 % at night.
-338 Unsurprisingly, once we exclude these points, the remaining points have improved correlations 339 with CERES observations increasing from 0.92 to 0.95 for the OSR, from 0.85 to 0.97 for the 340 daytime OLR, and from 0.91 to 0.97 for the nighttime OLR.
-The OLR biases are reduced both for 341 day and night from -20.5 to -8.9 W m-2 and from -1.1 to -0.2 W m-2, respectively.
-However, the 342 magnitude of the OSR bias increases from -4.7 to -12.4 W m-2.
-The majority (approximately 56 343 %) of the daytime points that are excluded from this refined dataset are 1H and HL cloud types.
-344 This is consistent with the low-cloud misattribution hypothesis, because these are the cloud types 345 for which the extinction from any missing low-cloud will be attributed to high cloud and thus have 346 a particularly large effect on the OLR.
-Generally, the magnitude of the calculation uncertainty is 347 quite small (less than 1.5 W m-2), with the exceptions being the calculation uncertainty for the contribution of 1H ( $\sim 2$ W m-2) and HL ( $\sim 6$ W m-2) to the 13:30 LW TOA CRE.
+The resulting error thresholds in SW and LW radiation are 132.6 and 28.3 W m-2, respectively.
+The difference between our calculations and the corresponding CERES measurements exceeds one of these thresholds for approximately 32.4% of CERES footprints during the day and 21.6% at night.
+Unsurprisingly, once we exclude these points, the remaining points have improved correlations with CERES observations increasing from 0.92 to 0.95 for the OSR, from 0.85 to 0.97 for the daytime OLR, and from 0.91 to 0.97 for the nighttime OLR.
+The OLR biases are reduced both for day and night from -20.5 to -8.9 W m-2 and from -1.1to -0.2 W m^{-2} , respectively.
+However, the magnitude of the OSR bias increases from -4.7 to -12.4 W m-2.
+The majority (approximately 56%) of the daytime points that are excluded from this refined dataset are 1H and HL cloud types.
+This is consistent with the low-cloud misattribution hypothesis, because these are the cloud types for which the extinction from any missing low cloud will be attributed to high cloud and thus have a particularly large effect on the OLR.
+Generally, the magnitude of the calculation uncertainty is quite small (less than $1.5 \,\mathrm{W \,m^{-2}}$), with the exceptions being the calculation uncertainty for the contribution of 1H $(\sim 2 \text{ W m}^{-2})$ and HL $(\sim 6 \text{ W m}^{-2})$ to the 1330 LT LW TOA CRE.